 Endodontics – Root Canal Treatment

-Reasons for root canal treatment
+Reasons why root canal treatment may be needed:

 Pain relief: If the nerve becomes inflamed – perhaps because of some deep decay in the tooth – an infection may develop and the tooth will become painful to bite on.
 This can lead to an abscess and facial swelling.
 Root canal treatment will deal with the source of the infection, then your body’s own defences will take over to continue the healing process.

 Re-treatment: Many of the patients who come to us have had previously unsuccessful root canal treatment.
 Back teeth usually have two to four canals, but in some cases five or even six.
 The usual reasons for failure are either because one or more canals have been missed, or because the root fillings do not extend right to the tip of the roots as they should.